leonqadirie/gauzy/README.md

 ## Error Handling

 All creation and insertion operations return a `Result`.
 Possible errors:
-- `EqualHashFunctions` — Hash functions passed are not independent.
+- `EqualHashFunctions` —  Hash functions passed are equal.
 - `InvalidCapacity` —  Capacity must be positive.
 - `InvalidTargetErrorRate` —  Error rate should be in (0.0, 1.0).
 - `InsertionError` —  Should only occur if an internal array index calculation fails (unexpected; report as a bug if encountered).

 Check/handle errors using Gleam’s `Result` type.